 Updating people online about where you are and what you’re doing makes you and your child vulnerable.
 Criminals may see your posts and take advantage of what you’re telling them.
 I know this is doubtful, but you never know.

 But beyond the safety risks of social media, postponing your updates allows you to be present in the moment.
 You experience the sites and activities with your child before anyone else.
 Only once you’ve processed it together do you share it with the rest of the world.

 Staying present during the experience is good advice for any traveler, but especially for single mothers.
 It means you will be attuned to everything going on around you, aware of potential threats without letting them ruin your trip.

-Traveling internationally as a single mother takes a bit more work than you may wish.
-However, you can do it safely and actually enjoy yourself.
+Being a single mom is hard and traveling internationally as a single mother does take a bit more work than you may wish, it can still be done.
+You can do it safely and actually enjoy yourself.
 Make sure to prepare well in advance so that, when the time comes, you can enjoy it in the moment.